rafalp/Misago-Docs/docs/settings/Core.md

     ]

-## `MISAGO_RANKING_LENGTH`

-Some lists act as rankings, displaying users in order of certain scoring criteria, like number of posts or likes received.
-This setting controls maximum age in days of items that should count to ranking.

-## `MISAGO_RANKING_SIZE`

-Maximum number of items on ranking page.

 ## `MISAGO_SEARCH_CONFIG`

 PostgreSQL text search configuration to use in searches.
 Defaults to "simple", for list of installed configurations run "\dF" in "psql".